-Leading with a Hard Head and a Soft Heart
+Leading with a Hard Head & a Soft Heart

-Rick Belluzzo is currently the CEO and Chair of Quantum Corp., the 30-year-old electronic records storage company located in San Jose, California, whose products store a trove of corporate data.
-The company sold its hard drive business in 2001 and Rick came aboard in 2002 charged with turning around Quantum and reinventing the stalwart storage company and former hard drive supplier into a storage systems company — a tall order in today's highly competitive information technology market.
+Rick Belluzzo is a managing director at Corso Partners.
+He was previously the CEO and Chair of Quantum Corp., the 30-year-old electronic records storage company located in San Jose, California, whose products store a trove of corporate data.
+The company sold its hard drive business in 2001 and Rick came aboard in 2002 charged with turning around Quantum and reinventing the stalwart storage company and former hard drive supplier into a storage systems company -- a tall order in today's highly competitive information technology market.

 After leaving Microsoft, Belluzzo was enlightened by Barry Diller, the highly-regarded CEO and Chair of IAC.
 IAC operates leading and diversified businesses in sectors being transformed by the Internet, including Expedia, Ticketmaster, Lending Tree, RealEstate.com, Match.com, Citysearch, and Evite.
 Diller spoke persuasively about the evolution of the Internet in the technology industry and the need for leaders with Rick's skills to help troubled companies through transformation.
-Rick was inspired to look at the opportunity to run Quantum Corp., where he is currently President and CEO.
+Rick was inspired to look at the opportunity to run Quantum Corp.

 Thinking back on his education, Rick remembers Golden Gate University fondly: "GGU was a perfect fit for me.
 It is a special place.
 I enjoyed my time there.
 GGU's mission to offer practical education to working adults is worth more today than ever.
 GGU continues to serve a real purpose in the needs of working people, just as it did for me.
 In the past, you went to college and then to work for one company, where you stayed and worked, and that tended to be what you did for the remainder of your career.
 Now, thats not good enough.
 We have to think about reinventing ourselves during our careers, and having a formal academic process to support that changeover is essential."